dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 * <xref:Microsoft.AspNetCore.Rewrite.RewriteOptionsExtensions.AddRedirectToWwwPermanent*>: Permanently redirect the request to the `www` subdomain if the request is non-`www`.
 Redirects with a [Status308PermanentRedirect](xref:Microsoft.AspNetCore.Http.StatusCodes.Status308PermanentRedirect) status code.

 * <xref:Microsoft.AspNetCore.Rewrite.RewriteOptionsExtensions.AddRedirectToWww*>: Redirect the request to the `www` subdomain if the incoming request is non-`www`.
 Redirects with a [Status307TemporaryRedirect](xref:Microsoft.AspNetCore.Http.StatusCodes.Status307TemporaryRedirect) status code.
-An overload permits you to provide the status code for the response.
+An overload permits  providing the status code for the response.
 Use a field of the <xref:Microsoft.AspNetCore.Http.StatusCodes> class for a status code assignment.

 ### URL redirect

 Use <xref:Microsoft.AspNetCore.Rewrite.RewriteOptionsExtensions.AddRedirect*> to redirect requests.
 The first parameter contains the [.NET regular expression](/dotnet/standard/base-types/regular-expressions) (Regex) for matching on the path of the incoming URL.
 The second parameter is the replacement string.
 The third parameter, if present, specifies the status code.
-If you don't specify the status code, the status code defaults to *302 - Found*, which indicates that the resource is temporarily moved or replaced.
+If the status code isn't specified, the status code defaults to [302 - Found](https://developer.mozilla.org/docs/Web/HTTP/Status/302), which indicates that the resource is temporarily moved or replaced.

 [!code-csharp[](url-rewriting/samples/6.x/SampleApp/Program.cs?name=snippet1&highlight=13)]